Knowledge for organic

 Improving organic food and farming through research

 Organic farmers, processors, companies and civil society groups are eager to work with researchers to help organic deliver on its principles and transform Europe’s food and farming system.
 As IFOAM Organics Europe, we represent and engage all these actors in the projects we take part in.
-We bring the latest research findings to practitioners and ensure research meets their need and expectations.
+We bring the latest research findings to practitioners and ensure research meets their needs and expectations.
 We also help building the organic sector’s innovation capacity and have ample experience setting up science-practice-policy dialogues.

 Moreover, we participate in projects tackling challenges beyond the organic sector, like climate neutral farming, and green public procurement.